-The DM422C supports PUL/DIR and CW/CCW modes and pulse active at rising or falling edge.
+The DM432C supports PUL/DIR and CW/CCW modes and pulse active at rising or falling edge.
 See more information about these settings in Section 13.
-Default setting is PUL/DIR mode and rising edge active.
+Default setting is PUL/DIR mode and rising edge active (NPN, and PNP control signal is on the contrary).